OpenLineage/docs/docs/guides/airflow_proxy.md

 The OpenLineage Proxy is a simple tool that you can easily set up and run to receive OpenLineage data.
 The proxy does not do anything other than display what it receives.
 Optionally, it can also forward data to any OpenLineage-compatible backend via HTTP.

-Let's download the proxy code from git and build it with Java 11:
+Let's download the proxy code from git and build it:

 ```
 cd ~ &&